Ido Exbard

-Ido Exbard (עידו אקסברד; born on 16 December 1988) is an Israeli footballer currently playing for Maccabi Herzliya as a forward.
+Ido Exbard (עידו אקסברד; born on 16 December 1988) is an Israeli footballer currently playing for Maccabi Yavne as a forward.

 Career

 Exbard began his career in the youth department of Maccabi Tel Aviv.
-At age of 14 he moved to the youth department of Beitar Shimshon Tel Aviv where he advanced to the senior team.
-In the 2007–08 season he played in Israel State Cup semi-finals while Beitar Shimshon Tel Aviv was in the third division.
-In the summer of 2008 he was supposed to leave the team, but problems in obtaining the release from Beitar Shimshon left him playing for them for another two seasons.
-In the 2009–10 season he scored 13 goals in Second Division for Beitar Shimshon.
+At the age of 14, he moved to the youth department of Beitar Shimshon Tel Aviv where he advanced to the senior team.
+In the 2007–08 season, he played in Israel State Cup semi-finals while Beitar Shimshon Tel Aviv was in the third division.
+In the summer of 2008, he was supposed to leave the team, but problems in obtaining the release from Beitar Shimshon left him playing for them for another two seasons.
+In the 2009–10 season, he scored 13 goals in the Second Division for Beitar Shimshon.

 After lengthy negotiations and intervention of the Players Status Committee, Exbard moved in the 2010–11 season to Hapoel Petah Tikva.

-In the 2011–12 season, Exbard signed a four years contract with Hapoel Be'er Sheva.
+In the 2011–12 season, Exbard signed a four-year contract with Hapoel Be'er Sheva.

 In the 2013–14 season, Exbard moved to Maccabi Netanya.
 The next season Ido moved to play for Maccabi Ahi Nazareth which proved to be his finest season yet as he scored 21 league goals and 5 goals in the State Cup.